builtbybel/SuperMSConfig/README.md

 SuperMSConfig started out as a simple plugin for [XD-AntiSpy](https://github.com/builtbybel/xd-AntiSpy), but it grew into its own app because it became more complex and feature-packed.
 While XD-AntiSpy mainly focuses on boosting privacy, SuperMSConfig takes a broader approach, helping you clean up and optimize different parts of your Windows system.
 The two apps work great together, with SuperMSConfig handling the overall system management while XD-AntiSpy focuses on privacy.

+**My plan with SuperMSConfig is to create a dynamic tool that lets you turn almost any online guide, tutorial, or configuration into a shareable template, available for everyone to use.
+This way, anyone can show off their Super Microsoft configuration setup. 😉**

 ![explorer_4cH9yFPJbl](https://github.com/user-attachments/assets/dfb39278-da0d-4fab-901d-1035547b405f)

 ## How to Use